Our clinic is offering in-person treatment in addition to virtual care. We look forward to seeing you soon.

 Hours of operation

-Our office is located within the Mitchell Medical Centre at 7 Frances Street, Mitchell ON.
+Our office is located within the Mitchell Medical Centre at 7 Frances Street.
 Free, wheelchair accessible parking is readily available.

 Common conditions we treat